Armenian Stuffed Pumpkin with Rice and Fruit (Ghapama)

 Step 3: Preparing the filling

 Core, and peel the apples and quince.
-Cut the neck of the butternut squash and peel the skin.
+Cut the neck of the butternut squash and peel the skin (Pic.
+5).

 Dice them and set them aside.
 Dice into half-inch cubes.
-Cut the apricots into little chunks.
+Cut the apricots into little chunks (Pic.
+6).

-In a small source pan, combine cubed apples, butternuts squash, raisins, apricots, and honey and cook with a butter until the raisins are plump and the squash is softened a bit, the fruits have released their juice.
+In a small source pan, combine cubed apples, butternut squash, raisins, apricots, and honey and cook with butter until the raisins are plump and the squash is softened a bit, the fruits have released their juice.

 Transfer all the plumped fruits into a bowl and add the chopped nuts.